SpencerAung/spenceraung.me/src/blog/2019-07-29---creating-a-timer-component-in-react/index.md

 stopCounter () {
   if (this.counterId) {
     clearInterval(this.counterId)

-    if (!this.props.isPause) {
     this.props.onCounterEnd()
   }
 }
-}
 ```

 In `startCounter`, we use `setInterval` method to start the counter.
 We apply the `step` on every `delay` interval until it reaches the `end`.
 When it reaches the end, we stop the counter by cleaning up the interval using `clearInterval` method.

+Remember, we want to do something on counter ends.
+We can do that by calling `onCounterEnd` prop method inside `stopCounter`.

 ## Using component life cycle methods